-VPC Numeracy
+VPC Numeracy Unit 3 & 4

-The purpose of Numeracy is to focus the teaching and learning on supporting and enabling students to develop their numeracy skills and practices to make sense of their daily personal, public, and future vocational lives, and in their local community.
+The purpose of this study is to enable students to develop their everyday numeracy practices to make sense of their personal, public, and future vocational lives.
+Students develop foundational mathematical skills with consideration of their personal, home, vocational and community environments and contexts, and an awareness and use of accessible and appropriate technologies.

-Unit 1 Numeracy
+Unit 3 Numeracy